Privacy Policy

 • Actions taken outside official channels

-• Losses caused by unsecured devices, Telegram accounts, or unofficial contacts
+• Losses caused by unsecured devices or unauthorised communications.

-• All work, postings, and communications are optional, performance-based, and do not guarantee income or assignments.
+• All work, postings, and communications are fully voluntary, optional and performance-based, and do NOT guarantee income or assignments.

 13.14 Governing Law